History of KF Tirana: 1958–1970

 From 1958 to 1964 Tirana kept finishing the championship almost always at the third spot.
 These years were a prelude to what was about to happen later: Tirana reexperienced its pre-war glory under the services of coach Myslym Alla.
 At the end of the 28th national championship Tirana became champions of Albania more than twenty years after their last title.

 Championship of 1966–67

 The team repeated the success the year after, but this was an obvious challenge to Partizani's generals and Dinamo's secret service bosses.
 After having practically won the 1966–67 title three matches in advance, Tirana was banned from the competition and the title was assigned to Dinamo Tirana.

-After this, Tirana won the championship two years in a row, losing only two matches in 1968 and only one during the 1969–70 season.
+After this, Tirana won the championship two consecutive seasons, losing two matches in 1968 and one during the 1969–70 season.

 The club also managed to get some historic results in European competitions, with the most notable being the 2–2 draw against AFC Ajax in 1970–71 European Cup.
 Ajax eventually went on to win the tournament for the first time.
 Forty-eight years later, all members of that match were honoured by the President of Albania Ilir Meta.